wjsan/TemperatureControl/README.md

 # Temperature Control

-Temperature Control is an SCADA Open Source application to monitor and control a temperature control system.
+This software is an SCADA Open Source application to monitor and control a temperature control system.

 ## Table of contents